 Videos.
+I hosted Nat Geo TV’s four-part series on San Diego in 2018, and the Wall Street Journal/Nat Geo video series for Star Alliance that won a Gold “Lovie” award for Long Form or Series Video.
 My (very DIY) “76-Second Travel Show,” covered unusual travel topics, like how to use Billy Joel lyrics as a guidebook to Long Island, a Monopoly board to see Atlantic City, a trip to Saskatoon to make a “rap rhapsody,” or solving the age-old debate of who’d win in a fight, Vikings or pirates?
 Once I even interviewed Iron Maiden’s lead singer Bruce Dickinson.
 For Lonely Planet, I collaborated with Canadian tourism on a series of videos on how to see Canadian cities like a local.
 Sometimes I wear a cowboy hat while making videos, including for my partially failed series, Right Pants.

 Praise.
 This has all led to people and press saying some nice things about me.
+In 2019, I won an IRMA bronze for best travel feature for one of my favorite articles.
 Which is always welcomed at ReidOnTravelNation (ROTeN).

 Some interviews.
 Here’s a list of interviews I’ve done on me and my travels.